-Refer to Fig. 36 for details on where the wires should be inserted.
+Refer to Fig. 9 for details on where the wires should be inserted.

-Locate the inner pass-through connector on the rearleft inner wall of the cab (located inside the access hatch).
+5. Locate the inner pass-through connector on the rear-left inner wall of the cab (located inside the cab, under the instructor's seat).

-Remove the inner connector, then remove both wedge locks.
+6. Remove the inner connector, then remove both wedge locks.

-Secure the harness connector to the internal passthrough connector.
+Secure the harness connector to the internal pass-through connector.
 Take note of the plug style used on the harness connector shown below.